HIPAA & Privacy Practices

 At Chapters Health System, we understand that medical information about you and your health is personal, which is why we are committed to maintaining the privacy of such information.

 Each time you are visited or treated by a health care provider or entity that is part of Chapters Health System, a record of the care and services you receive is created.
 In addition, during the course of your care and treatment health care providers and entities in Chapters Health System may receive records from other healthcare providers and entities involved in your care and treatment.
 These records created or received during the course of your care will include “protected health information” about you.
 (Please see the definition of “protected health information” in Section I, below.)

 This Notice of Privacy Practices (“Notice”) explains the ways in which your protected health information may be used or disclosed.
 In addition, this Notice will describe your rights and Chapters Health System’s obligations regarding the use and disclosure of your protected health information.

 It is important that you read and understand this Notice before signing any acknowledgment of receipt of such Notice.

 If you have any questions regarding the information contained in this Notice, wish to exercise your rights as explained in this Notice, or would like further information concerning your privacy rights, please contact the Privacy Officer for Chapters Health System at:

-For purposes of this Notice, and for all purposes permitted under the Health Insurance Portability and Accountability Act of 1996 (the “Act”) and the rules promulgated there under, as such rules may be amended or supplemented from time to time (collectively with the Act, “HIPAA”), the following covered entities that are affiliated with Chapters Health System have designated themselves as a single covered entity effective as of May 6, 2015:
+For purposes of this Notice, and for all purposes permitted under the Health Insurance Portability and Accountability Act of 1996 (the “Act”) and the rules promulgated there under, as such rules may be amended or supplemented from time to time (collectively with the Act, “HIPAA”), the covered entities listed in Exhibit A are affiliated with Chapters Health System and have designated themselves as a single covered entity.

-Throughout this Notice, the single covered entity comprised of the above companies is referred to as “Chapters.”
+Throughout this Notice, the single covered entity comprised of the companies listed in Exhibit A is referred to as “Chapters.”